wly21/BLAST-for-probabilistic-sequences/README.md

-# BLAST-for-probabilistic-sequences
-Modified BLAST that locally aligns a shorter query of DNA sequence to a longer probabilistic DNA sequence
+# Modified BLAST for probabilistic sequences
+### A local alignment tool for probabilistic DNA sequences

+Final Project for Comp 561, Computational Biology Methods and Research (Fall 2019)